d-w-arnold/homebrew-auto-upgrade/README.md

 source $UPDATE_HOMEBREW_PATH/homebrew-updater.sh
 ```

-This Homebrew auto-update tool also stores a `.brew-last-update` file in your user's home directory, which contains a record of when the user was last prompted to run the Homebrew auto-update tool.
+This Homebrew package auto-upgrade tool also stores a `.brew-last-update` file in your user's home directory, which
+contains a record of when the user was last prompted to run the Homebrew auto-update tool.

 #### (Optional)

-2) You can edit the `homebrew_updater()` function, at line 14 in `homebrew-updater.sh`, to define your own Homebrew auto-update steps.
+2) You can edit the `homebrew_updater()` function, at line 14 in `homebrew-updater.sh`, to define your own Homebrew
+   package auto-upgrade steps.

 ### Debug Logger

-Each time your `~/.bashrc`, `~/.zshrc`, etc. file(s) are loaded, simple info and warning logs are sent to `debug.log`, in this Git project repo.
+Each time your `~/.bashrc`, `~/.zshrc`, etc. file(s) are loaded, simple info and warning logs are sent to `debug.log`,
+in this Git project repo.